csirick2020/Kalshi_API_Project/README.md

 ---

-Note: Neither program is able to enter the stop-loss ('sell') loop until...
+Note: Neither program is able to enter the stop-loss or take-profit ('sell') loop until...
 1.) max # of contracts have been bought, or
 2.) user's 'time of day' range for buying has ended.